eriktoger/Chess/README.md

 # Chess

 This is my Chess page.
-Where you (soon) can play chess against a computer.
+Where you (sort of) can play chess against a computer.

-Right now can only play against yourself!
+Right now the computer only makes random moves.

 # Run locally